Walton Institute: History

-These units collaborate on larger projects, and bring in funding to strategically grow each of these research areas.
+These units collaborate on larger projects, and bring in funding to grow each of these research areas.

-In 2012, the TSSG restructured its management team and appointed Prof. Willie Donnelly as Director and Barry Downes as CEO, supported by a senior management team.

 In March 2014, Ruairi Quinn, Minister for Education, officially opened NetLabs, as part of the Research and Innovation cluster of WIT's West Campus.

-In September 2019 Dr. Sasitharan Balasubramaniam was appointed as Director of Research to join Kevin Doolin, Director of Innovation to drive the research centre towards investigating futuristic next-generation technologies, to verify their capabilities and applicability for today's society, and to work in collaboration with industry to ensure their commercialisation.
+In September 2019, Dr. Sasitharan Balasubramaniam was appointed as Director of Research to join Kevin Doolin, Director of Innovation to drive the research centre towards investigating futuristic next-generation technologies, to verify their capabilities and applicability for today's society, and to work in collaboration with industry to ensure their commercialisation.

-In March 2021 the TSSG was renamed the Walton Institute.
+In March 2021 the TSSG was renamed the Walton Institute in honour of Nobel laureate Ernest Walton who managed to split the atom in the 1930s with John Cockcroft.

-In May 2022 WIT merged with IT Carlow to form SETU (South East Technological University).
+In May 2022, the Walton Institute merged with the Institute of Technology, Carlow, six years after they agreed to do so, to form SETU (South East Technological University).

-Ethos

-The Walton Institute is actively engaged in standards groups in general, and has been a member of the W3C and the Telemanagement Forum, and is helping to steer the Future Internet agenda in Europe as a partner and member of a number of European Technology Platforms (Net!Works, NEM, NESSI) and strategic groups of Industry collaborators including the Future Internet Assembly (FIA) and ETSI.

-The Walton Institute ethos continues to be an attempt to straddle all of these types of activity, each with its own priorities, to ensure the continued relevance of its research and development activities.
-This Innovation Model was formally documented in a submission to the Irish Innovation Task Force in 2009, but draws on its much longer history of innovation.

 Specialist Areas

 There are 5 specialist research areas within the Walton Institute.